ropensci-archive/roweb2/content/blog/2018-10-02-outcomerate.md

 #>   RR1   RR2   RR5   RR6 COOP1 COOP2 COOP3 COOP4  REF1  REF3  CON1  CON3  LOC1
 #>  0.50  0.60  0.56  0.67  0.71  0.86  0.71  0.86  0.10  0.11  0.70  0.78  0.90
 ```
 By default, the function returns only the rates that are defined based on the input.
-Here, we see that the example case achieved a __Response Rate 2__ of 60%, and a __Cooperation Rate 1__ of 71%.
-Other rates, such as __Response Rate 3__, are not returned as they only become available if you specify additional parameters (see `?outcomerate` for details).
+Here, we see that the example case achieved a __Response Rate 2 (RR2)__ of 60%, and a __Cooperation Rate 1 (COOP1)__ of 71%.
+Other rates, such as __Response Rate 3 (RR3)__, are not returned as they only become available if you specify additional parameters (see `?outcomerate` for details).

 The same output can be obtained by specifying the input as a vector of cases.
-This format may be more natural if you have a dataframe of interviews, or a stream of daily data from coming from a server:
+This format may be more natural if you have a dataframe of interviews, or a stream of daily data coming from a server:

 ``` r
 y <- c("I", "I", "I", "I", "I", "P", "R", "NC", "NC", "UH")